felixgirault/biip/README.md

 A4	1
 A#4	1
 B4	1
+C5	4
 ```

 The first line sets the base unit of time in milliseconds.
 Then, each line represents a single note, identified by it's name and duration (multiple of base time unit).

-In the above example, biip would play each note of the 4th octave for 100ms.
+In the above example, biip would play each note of the 4th octave for 100ms, and a C of the 5th octave for 400ms.

 ### Notes